You are here

 Information Technology (IT)

 The Information Technology (IT) major provides students with a real world, hands-on program that bridges the gap between computer scientists and general users.
-The Information Technology Program is multidisciplinary involving hardware, software and IT management focused courses.
-Students majoring in information technology will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.
+The IT program is multidisciplinary involving hardware, software, and IT management focused courses.
+Students majoring in IT will be prepared for entry-level positions in networking, database development and administration, web programming and development, applications development, digital communication, and digital multimedia.

-The mission of the BS program Information Technology (IT) is to prepare individuals by providing a comprehensive knowledge and hands-on skills in a state-of-the-art information technology education.
+The mission of the IT program is to prepare individuals by providing a comprehensive knowledge and hands-on skills in a state-of-the-art information technology education.

-- Been employed in information technology related fields
+PEO 1 Be employed in information technology related field(s)

-- Communicate well and work effectively independently or in teams
+PEO 2 Communicate well, think creatively, and work effectively independently and/or in teams

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.